 In its latest weekly credit outlook published on Monday, Moody’s said that the “Greek privatization program looks to exceed targets by year-end, a credit positive (for the sovereign)”.
 This is the first positive comment on privatizations by a rating agency after years of setbacks and underperformance.

-Greek non-seasonally-adjusted GDP contracted 2.6 percent in the fourth quarter of 2013, further decelerating from the 3 percent drop posted in the third quarter, according to flash estimates published by the Hellenic Statistical Authority (ELSTAT) on Friday.
+Greek non-seasonally-adjusted GDP contracted 0.9 percent year on year (YoY) in the first quarter of 2014 from -2.3 percent posted in Q4 2013, according to the provisional data published by the Hellenic Statistical Authority (ELSTAT) today.

-The drop in Greece’s Consumer Price Index (CPI) slowed to 1.5 percent in January from 1.7 percent in December, according to the Hellenic Statistical Authority (ELSTAT).
+The growth in the number of road motor vehicles (going into circulation for the first time) accelerated to 48.7 percent in May from 9.1 percent in April, according to the Hellenic Statistical Authority (ELSTAT).